The One Kind Sentence That Can Change Someone’s Day (or Life)

 I carried on with the element and as I edged across the high wire I thought to myself, I know I can do this but I really don’t like heights.
 I could get used to them if I wanted to, but I don’t want to!

-When I got back done to ground level I immediately took out my phone and made a note of my experience:
+When I got back down to ground level I immediately took out my phone and made a note of my experience:

 Elisha, Stupid Thing, kind word of a stranger – May 2015